Xiaoyu Weng: Kadist Art Foundation, 2010–2015

+Solomon R. Guggenheim Museum, 2015–2021

-In 2015, she was appointed The Robert H.N.
-Ho Family Foundation Associate Curator at The Solomon R. Guggenheim Museum, New York where she co-curated the exhibitions Tales of Our Time (2016), which commissioned new works by nine artists born in mainland China, Hong Kong, or Taiwan and One Hand Clapping (2018), featuring artworks by five artists and artist collectives from artists born in Greater China, including Cao Fei and Samson Young.
-She was an integral part of the curatorial team at the Guggenheim for more than five years.
+In 2015, Weng was appointed The Robert H.N.
+Ho Family Foundation Associate Curator at The Solomon R. Guggenheim Museum, New York where she curated the exhibitions Tales of Our Time (2016), which commissioned new works by nine artists born in mainland China, Hong Kong, or Taiwan and One Hand Clapping (2018), featuring newly commissioned artworks by five artists and artist collectives from artists born in Greater China, including Cao Fei and Samson Young.

-In 2016, she curated Soft Crash, a homage to J. G. Ballard, held at Galleria d’Arte Moderna e Contemporanea di Bergamo, Italy.
-From 2018 to 2019, Weng served as the Curator of the 5th Ural Industrial Biennial of Contemporary Art held in Yekaterinburg, Russia, transforming a former military factory and an abandoned theater into contemporary art spaces.
+In 2015, Weng curated Soft Crash, a homage to J. G. Ballard, held at Galleria d'Arte Moderna e Contemporanea in Bergamo, Italy.
+From 2018 to 2019, she served as the curator of the 5th Ural Industrial Biennial of Contemporary Art held in Yekaterinburg, Russia, transforming a former military factory and an abandoned theater into contemporary art spaces.
 In 2019, she curated Neither Black / Red / Yellow Nor Woman about three women who search for their voices as artists, held at the Times Art Center Berlin, Germany and in 2021, Miriam Cahn and Claudia Martínez Garay: Ten Thousand Things in which both artists evoked in their work shared experiences as women and as witnesses to their generations, held at the Sifang Art Museum, Nanjing, China.

+Art Gallery of Ontario, 2021–present

-In March 2021, she began a new appointment to the Art Gallery of Ontario in Toronto as the lead curator of modern and contemporary art.
-That April her exhibition Christian Nyampeta: Sometimes It Was Beautiful opened in the rotunda of the Guggenheim Museum, involving film, audio, videos, and drawings.
+In March 2021, Weng began a new appointment to the Art Gallery of Ontario in Toronto as the lead curator and head of modern and contemporary art.
+That April her last project at the Guggenheim Christian Nyampeta: Sometimes It Was Beautiful opened in the rotunda of the Museum, involving film, audio, videos, and drawings.

+In 2025, Naomi Beckwith appointed Weng to her artistic team for the 2027 edition of Documenta.

+Other activities

-Her curatorial practice has a wide range of interests, among them identity, as well as the intersection of art and technology and globalism in response to a national framework.
-She also has had a diverse teaching practice and has taught at New York University, CCS Bard College, and the School of Visual Arts, New York.
+Weng has taught at New York University, CCS Bard College, and the School of Visual Arts, New York.